Flow-Imaging-Lab-at-Mudd/PIVImageGen3D/README.md

 | Parabolic Flow |

 ## Prerequisites
-MATLAB is required to run this tool, as available in src/MATLAB folder.
+MATLAB is required to run this tool
+Camera functions rely on the Machine Vision Toolbox by Peter Corke (https://github.com/petercorke/machinevision-toolbox-matlab)

 ## Obtaining the code